 One thing that I have loved over the years is incorporating sports into the classroom.
 One of my favorite ways to do this is with Measurement Olympics.
 You can find that post by clicking HERE.
-These type of activities normally require a little bit of movement, which is always necessary in the spring!
+These types of sports-themed classroom activities normally require a little bit of movement, which is always necessary in the spring!
 Students are restless.
 Teachers are tired.
 Sometimes getting up and being active is just what everyone needs.
 With that being said, I have a whole new batch of activities for you AND a couple of freebies.
 Let’s take a look…

 Slam Dunk Summaries

 All-Star Reading centers around a reading passage titled The Big Day.
 It’s about a girl named Jamaya who really wanted to make the basketball team, but she was incredibly anxious.
 It’s definitely something that we can all relate to!
 With this story, students create Slam Dunk Summaries.
-The posters, anchor charts, and activities all assist in helping students to successfully summarize a story.
+The posters, anchor charts, and sports-themed activities all assist in helping students to successfully summarize a story.

 Hoopin’ Up Parts of Speech